WordPress/HelpHub/README.md

 [![Build Status](https://travis-ci.com/WordPress/HelpHub.svg?branch=master)](https://travis-ci.com/WordPress/HelpHub)

 HelpHub is going to be the new portal for all WordPress user documentation that currently resides on the [WordPress Codex](https://codex.wordpress.org/).
-This repo is where we will be managing development of this new portal.
+This repo is where we will be managing the development of this new portal.

 ## Get Involved